robrechtdr/pykaboo/README.rst

 Pykaboo
 ===========

-A small project that makes checking python source code from the python standard library and user installed packages more comfortable.
+A convenient command line tool to check python source code from the python standard library and user installed packages.

 Running Pykaboo opens a new tab in your browser listing your python standard library modules folder and user installed packages folder.
 New paths can also be added to this list.